JADE-V-V/JADE/docs/source/usage/benchdesc/fng-blk.rst

+.. _fngblk:

 FNG Bulk Blanket and Shield Experiment
 --------------------------------------

-The aim of the experiment is to carry out a series of neutronics experiments, using 14 MeV neutrons, on a mockup of ITER inboard shielding system, with the purpose of validating the ITER shielding blanket design.
+The aim of the experiment is to carry out a series of neutronics measurements, using 14 MeV neutrons, on a mockup of ITER inboard shielding system, with the purpose of validating the ITER shielding blanket design.
 To achieve the objective, mockup assembly configuration and material composition